-- We offer four options to earn a Master’s degree.
-The Master’s in Economics (MEcon, for short) is a one-year program that is most popular among domestic and international students.
+We offer four options to earn a master’s degree.
+The Master of Economics (MEcon, for short) is a one-year program that is most popular among domestic and international students.
 It provides you with the skills needed by professional economists working as high-level analysts in government agencies, large businesses, and consultancies.

 Further, we offer two-year programs to obtain a MA, MCom, or MSc.
 These combine a taught component taken over two semesters (full-time), followed by a substantial research thesis (in year two).
 However, if you have a suitable background, the MA and MCom can be instead taken as a one-year research thesis-only programme.